-First, some of the diseases that are closely linked to Alzheimer’s disease and vascular dementia, such as diabetes and cardiovascular disease, lower life expectancy.
+First, some of the diseases that are closely linked to Alzheimer’s disease and vascular dementia, such as diabetes and cardiovascular disease can mean a lower life expectancy.
 For example, vascular dementia is closely linked to heart disease and stroke.
-A person with vascular dementia is at risk of dying, at any stage of dementia, from one of these.
+A person with vascular dementia is at risk of dying at any stage of dementia, from one of these.

 A person with dementia can also die at any stage from another condition not closely related to their dementia.
 Cancer and lung disease are common examples.

 Does the type of dementia affect life expectancy?